jerome-orio/nextjs-basic-auth-starter/README.md

 - Sensitive data (like social security numbers) can be encrypted using CryptoJS AES.
 - Rate limiting should be implemented to prevent brute force attacks.
 - HTTPS should be used in production to protect data in transit.
+- Use HTTP-Only Cookies: For storing JWTs securely, use HTTP-only cookies or secure cookies to mitigate XSS risks.
 - Session management and token-based authentication should be implemented for production use.
 - Additional security measures like password complexity requirements, 2FA, and security audits should be considered for a production-ready application.